5 Facts of Ice-Cold Planet Uranus [Infographic]

 Out of all the planets in our solar system, the most unusual tilt goes to Uranus.
 This is because it’s tilted at 98 degrees spinning on its side.
 Whereas Earth is tilted at roughly 23.5° on its axis.

 Because of its unusual tilt, one of its hemispheres is pointing at the sun.
-When you incorporate revolutions, it means seasons are right roughly 21 years long.
+When you incorporate revolutions, it means seasons are roughly 21 years long.

 We don’t know how the planet could’ve tilted nearly perpendicular to the sun.
 But it’s believed to have been knocked by another planet.